 People often ask homeschoolers when they'll send their kids back to school, implying that kids might "outgrow" homeschooling like a pair of sneakers.
 But with the fabulous opportunities for homeschooled high schoolers, most families are happy to homeschool right through to graduation!
 In this lesson, you'll see how to devise a graduation plan, prepare for college admission, and open the world to your homeschooled teenager.

 With so many activities and learning experiences awaiting your children, it's easy to get a bit overwhelmed and lost in the process.
 So to get you on the right track, this lesson will talk about how to manage your day, organize your homeschool, and work with different ages all at once.
-Homeschoolers have the advantage of using the whole year to educate their children, so your schedule may differ from a traditional school schedule--both in how you manage each day as well as your plans for the year.
+Homeschoolers have the advantage of using the whole year to educate their children, so your schedule may differ from a traditional school schedule, both in how you manage each day as well as how you plan out the year.
 You'll see how timelines can be a great help!

 This lesson will talk about the dreaded "S" word . . . socialization!
 Many people worry about homeschool children lacking social experiences and skills, but seasoned homeschoolers are far too busy socializing and expanding their children's awareness to be concerned!
 In this lesson, you'll see how homeschooling gives you the opportunity to socialize your children as well as build long-lasting and productive relationships with peers and adults.
 You'll also learn some ways to address the issue with concerned family and friends.

 At some point, your children will certainly ask you who will be grading their papers—and the answer is you!
 In this lesson, you'll look at the option to grade or not—yes, you do have a choice!
 You'll also learn how to create fair tests and prepare your children for anxiety-free testing.
 The lesson will also discuss report cards, transcripts, and standardized testing for homeschoolers as well.